microbemarsh/mlvamaps/README.md

 the sequence evidence behind them:

 - Primer-supported locus detection in compressed or uncompressed FASTQ.
-- Assembly in-silico PCR in either orientation.
+- Built-in, SIMD-accelerated in-silico PCR in either orientation, with matching behavior designed for MLVA_finder compatibility.
 - Fast, gap-aware VSEARCH clustering of observed VNTR sequences.
 - Per-read substitution and indel evidence without replacing observed reads with a consensus.